turingschool/launch-curriculum/module2/lessons/Week2/TDD.md

 >Individually:
 >1.
 Create a new Console Application in Visual Studio, called `LittleShop`.
 >2.
 Add a test project called `LittleShop.Tests`.
 >3.
-Create the tests for a future Item class.
+Create a test for a future Item class.
+Start by renaming the file `UnitTest1` and the class inside that file to whatever you want to call your test.

 <aside class="instructor-notes">
     <p><strong>Instructor Note</strong><br>After giving them some time individually to create tests, put them into groups to review what they came up with.</p>